 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
-Ohio's state of emergency ended in June 2021, while the national state of emergency continues.
+Ohio's state of emergency ended in June, 2021 while the national state of emergency continues.
 During 2021, the Township received COVID-19 funding.
 The financial impact of COVID-19 and the continuing emergency measures will impact subsequent periods of the Township.
-The impact on the Township's future operating costs, revenues, and additional recovery from funding, either federal or state, cannot be estimated.
+The impact on the Township's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.
+This page intentionally left blank.